WebSocket¶

 POST http://server:8088/ari/channels/externalMedia?transport=websocket&encapsulation=none&external_host=INCOMING&connection_type=server&format=ulaw

-The first example will create an outbound websocket connection to your app using the "media_connection1" websocket_client configuration.
+The first example will create an outbound websocket connection to your app using the "media_connection1" websocket_client configuration and the "json" control message format.
 The second example will wait for an incoming connection from your app.
 Both examples will automatically dial and answer the websocket channel.
-There's no option to suppress either.
-Use the normal channel creation APIs if you need to handle them yourself.
+The transport_data parameter can be used to set dialstring_options like the control message format or the n don't answer flag.
+Use the normal channel creation APIs if you need even more control.

 Sample Code¶